hayleyw7/rock-paper-scissors/README.md

 ## Reflections

 A great challenge for this project was learning how to get the DOM and the data model to work smoothly together.
-However, once it happened, seeing the site functioning was the biggest win I could imagine.
+However, once it happened, seeing the site functioning was a big win.
+This project serves as an important stepping point.

 ## Languages